knutzk/ml-workshop/README.md

 with a green marker).
 Click on the triangular "play" button next of the `ml-environment` environment and choose "Open with Jupyter Notebook".

-This opens a new tab in your default web browser, with the Jupyter logo at the top of the page, and a display of your user directory.
-Navigate to the folder, to which you downloaded the copy of this repository, enter the folder, then open the test file [01_test_notebook.ipynb](01_test_notebook.ipynb).
-Go through the notebook to verify your python installation and the anaconda environment setup.

 #### 2b) Setup with conda in the command line (Linux, recommended)